Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 • 08:00: Systems restored from offline backup.

-• Result: Business operations resumed after 45 minutes (reduced capacity)
+• Result: business operations resumed after 45 minutes (reduced capacity)

 The difference: 38 fewer hours of production downtime.
 Minimal revenue loss instead of CHF 500K+.